 Never-the-less, there's a felt responsibility --to my "audience" --to be honest and to get my stuff set down right.

-* I do have a few friends and email circles, for which it's quite a convenience to simply link to an image, comment or reference on one of my web pages.
+* I do have a few friends and email circles, for which it's quite a convenience to simply link to a familiar image, comment or reference on one of my web pages.

-* I think it's a widely shared experience that one doesn't know if s/he is thinking coherently until a set of ideas/approaches can be bounced off others --for comments, criticisms and amendments.
-"Presenting" via these web pages goes a good distance in that direction, even without actual readers and responses.
+* I think it's a widely shared experience that one doesn't know if s/he is thinking coherently until a set of observations, ideas and/or approaches can be bounced off of others --for comments, criticisms and amendments.
+"Presenting" via these web pages goes a good distance in that direction, even with only imagined actual readers and responses.